 Local Educational engagement:

-Over 3000 Children from local schools Nelson Mandela Public School, Market Lane Public School, St Michael’s Catholic School, The Downtown Alternative School and afar now include the COMMFFEST festival experience as part of their annual curriculum.
+Over 4000 Children from local schools across the GTA that now include the COMMFFEST festival experience as part of their annual curriculum.

 COMMFFEST’S unique diversity invites the world to one local community event over several days in Toronto